 Tenant vs. Property Manager Responsibility

-- If the microwave was supplied by the property, disposal usually falls on the property manager or owner when it’s no longer usable.
+- If the property supplied it, disposal falls on the property manager or owner when it’s no longer usable.

-In reality, microwaves are frequently left behind, and property managers end up needing a fast solution to stay on schedule.
+In practice, microwaves are frequently left behind, and property managers need a fast solution.

 Best Practices for Apartment Cleanouts

-- Using professional junk removal for safe, compliant disposal
+- Use professional junk removal for safe, compliant disposal

-Handling microwaves properly during cleanouts keeps units move-in ready, prevents fines, and reduces unnecessary headaches for management teams.
+Handling microwaves properly during cleanouts keeps units move-in ready, prevents fines, and saves management teams time.

 - You don’t have time to research disposal rules